bhakin/Recipe-Rating-Analysis/README.md

 ### Missingness Dependency

 Now, I will test the dependency of the missingness of `'rating'`.
-To do this, I will perform a permutation test to test the dependency of `'rating'` on `'carbohydrates (PDV)'` and `'n_steps'`
+To do this, I will perform a permutation test 1000 times to test the dependency of `'rating'` on `'carbohydrates (PDV)'` and `'n_steps'`

 **Rating and Carbohydrates (PDV)**